lineality/ai_2024_in_review/README.md

 - Michael Pollan

 In this report (and others) I periodically reference the fact that roughly since the 1970's, pursuing research into the mind, linguistics, consciousness, and other areas such biological networks, non-linear and dynamical systems, and an area we barely have terminology to name and announce even though such things are neither new nor rare: high-dimensional data-structures.
+So it is vindicating to see a serious work by a serious respected figure corroborate this basic observation, because while being a very basic observation it is nevertheless not something that people welcome discussion of.

 Most people in deep learning do not know that there already is a science of N-Dimensional Hypervolumes, as well as parallel disciplines for analyzing 'correlations' in data.
 'Ecology,' usually somehow dismissed as 'environmentally' is (at least at some schools such as CU-Boulder where I studied) defined as the study of N-Dimensional hypervolumes, non-living as well as living.
 People studying popular deep-learning neural networks should pick up a textbook on information theory, as many of the underlying technical projects are the same, and the real world tools do draw from information-theory technologies.

 There is also Hinton's remark (which I mention because of his respectability) that linguistics has become yet another moribund area of science, cordoned off with social taboos so that there are neither questions nor answers.